 Days 2 – 7: Sakatia Lodge - Nosy Be

-10 dives have been included in your package, allowing for 2 dives per day.
+Ten dives have been included in your package, allowing for two dives per day.
 Your non-diving hours will be spent at your leisure, enjoying the island, taking walks, snorkelling, and taking additional excursions from the lodge if you wish.

 Day 8: Nosy Be – Antananarivo – Home destination

-Furthermore visitors should experience the amazing underwater world of Nosy Be which offers excellent snorkeling and diving opportunities or do a day trip to the nearby islands, for example Nosy Komba where you can watch the 5,000 black lemurs that roam this island and eat delicious fruits from wild growing lemon, orange, bananas, papayas and mango trees.
+Furthermore, visitors should experience the fantastic underwater world of Nosy Be which offers excellent snorkelling and diving opportunities.
+A day trip to the nearby islands, for example, Nosy Komba where you can watch the 5,010 black lemurs that roam this isle and eat delicious fruits from wild growing lemon, orange, bananas, papayas and mango trees.

 Sakatia Island offers its visitors the unspoiled tropical fauna and flora typical of this area.
-At only 6.5 km long and 2 km wide at its widest point, it has a population of 300 habitants, with no roads and only foot paths, where one can wander at leisure and explore its beauty and deserted beaches.
+At only 6.5 km long and 2 km wide at its widest point, it has a population of 310 people, with no roads and only footpaths, where one can wander at leisure and explore its beauty and deserted beaches.
 This unique and beautiful island is fringed by a spectacular coral reef to be enjoyed by snorkeler or scuba diver alike.

 Accommodation in the Sakatia Lodge, Madagascar

 Situated at the foot of the Sacred Mountain and Nature Reserve is Sakatia Lodge.
-The Nature Bungalows are basic but comfortable with single or double beds, en-suite bathroom with hot and cold water shower, toilet, fan and small veranda.
-The Ocean view bungalows offer single or double beds, veranda, sea view, bathroom with hot and cold water showers, separate toilet, fan and sleeper couch.
-The lodge has a stunning lounge / bar area & a separate restaurant overlooking the ocean and fringed by the sacred forest of Sakatia.
+The Nature Bungalows are basic but comfortable with single or double beds, en-suite bathroom with hot and cold water shower, toilet, fan and a small veranda.
+The Ocean view bungalows offer single or double beds, terrace, sea view, bathroom with hot and cold water showers, separate toilet, fan and sleeper couch.
+The lodge has a stunning lounge/bar area & a restaurant overlooking the ocean and fringed by the sacred forest of Sakatia.

-The Sakatia Lodge in Madagascar has a dive centre and organizes other activities such as Quad Biking, Deep Sea Fishing, Micro Light, Canoeing, Trekking and exploring other Islands within its vicinity.
+The Sakatia Lodge in Madagascar has a dive centre and organises other activities such as Quad Biking, Deep Sea Fishing, Micro Light, Canoeing, Trekking and exploring other Islands within its vicinity.

-The Dive Centre is NAUI approved, affiliated to DAN SA and offers Scuba diving and NAUI diving courses, from “discover snorkeling to Instructor as well as specialty courses, NITROX, Night Diving, Environmental Diving, Search and Recovery, ASHI first aid and CPR.
+The Dive Centre is NAUI approved, affiliated to DAN SA and offers Scuba diving and NAUI diving courses, from “discover snorkelling to Instructor as well as speciality courses, NITROX, Night Diving, Environmental Diving, Search and Recovery, ASHI first aid and CPR.

-Nosy-Be is the most popular island of Madagascar.
-On its north there is the Archipelago of the Mitsio and to its south the Archipelago of the Radama.
+Nosy-Be is the most popular island in Madagascar.
+On its north, there is the Archipelago of the Mitsio and to its south the Archipelago of the Radama.
 In its immediate surroundings: Nosy Sakatia, Nosy Tanikely, Nosy Iranja and Nosy Fahinihi, offer excellent diving.

-Also known as “The perfume” Island, Nosy Be offers a large variety of local marine life: soft and hard corals, turtles, mantas, whale sharks, barracuda, etc. Typically, the best season for diving is from May to January, with extra preference for September to November as whale-sharks are more likely to be encountered during that time period.
+Also known as “The perfume” Island, Nosy Be offers a large variety of local marine life: soft and hard corals, turtles, mantas, whale sharks, barracuda, etc. Typically, the best season for diving is from May to January, with an additional preference for September to November as whale-sharks are more likely to be encountered during that period.

 Scuba diving equipment:

-Sakatia Lodge has a comprehensive selection of well maintained diving equipment.
-Should you wish to bring your own equipment, please note the weight allowance of 20kg for flights to Nosy Be.
-Please note: Scuba diving equipment is not always available in the full range of sizes and makes, so bringing your own dive gear can be a sensible precaution.
+Sakatia Lodge has a comprehensive selection of well-maintained diving equipment.
+Should you wish to bring your equipment, please note the weight allowance of 20kg for flights to Nosy Be.
+Please note: Scuba diving equipment is not always available in the full range of sizes and makes, so bringing your dive gear can be a sensible precaution.
 There are no Hyperbaric (decompression) chambers in Madagascar, so it’s best to be extra-careful when tackling challenging spots.